Cyber Identity Thieves Target Europe’s Businesses

 Europe is facing a growing threat from cyber identity thieves, and the urgency is palpable.
 According to Darktrace's latest Threat Report for 2026, 58% of attacks in Europe last year originated from compromised cloud accounts or email access.
 This alarming statistic highlights a shift in tactics, as traditional network breaches now account for only 42% of incidents.

-Germany has emerged as the most targeted country, with over half of the reported incidents affecting organizations in the EMEA region.
-The manufacturing sector is particularly vulnerable, as attackers exploit weaknesses in cloud transformation, SaaS? usage, and hybrid work models?.
+The manufacturing sector remains particularly vulnerable, as attackers exploit weaknesses in cloud transformation, SaaS usage, and hybrid work models.
+However, sectors like legal and professional services are also being targeted, as they hold sensitive client data that can yield high extortion payments.
 This new landscape has blurred the lines of traditional network boundaries, allowing attackers to log in with stolen credentials rather than physically infiltrating systems.

 Why Should You Care